sismo-core/sismo-docs/tutorials/sismo-connect/request-data-privately-with-sismo-connect.md

-# Request data privately with sismoConnect
+# Request data privately with Sismo Connect

 ### What’s inside?

-This tutorial will walk you through how to request data from your users privately thanks to [**sismoConnect**](../../readme/sismo-connect.md) integration.
-This tutorial will not be centered around only one example but it is meant to showcase many ways of using sismoConnect in your app.&#x20;
+This tutorial will walk you through how to request data from your users privately thanks to [**Sismo Connect**](../../readme/sismo-connect.md) integration.
+This tutorial will not be centered around only one example but it is meant to showcase many ways of using Sismo Connect in your app.&#x20;

-To get a feel of what you could build with this tutorial, you can try out a demo [**here**](https://demo.zksub.io/)**.** This sismoConnect app enables  whitelisted wallets and GitHub accounts to register to a service with their email without revealing their eligible account.
+To get a feel of what you could build with this tutorial, you can try out a demo [**here**](https://demo.zksub.io/)**.** This Sismo Connect app enables  whitelisted wallets and GitHub accounts to register to a service with their email without revealing their eligible account.

 {% hint style="success" %}
-You can find all the code showcased in this tutorial in [this open-source boilerplate repository](https://github.com/sismo-core/sismo-connect-boilerplate) showcasing multiple sismoConnect integrations in Next.
+You can find all the code showcased in this tutorial in [this open-source boilerplate repository](https://github.com/sismo-core/sismo-connect-boilerplate) showcasing multiple Sismo Connect integrations in Next.

 The repository use the [`@sismo-core/sismo-connect-react`](../../technical-documentation/sismo-connect/react.md)package to request the proof, if your project is not on react you can use the[`@sismo-core/sismo-connect-client`](../../technical-documentation/sismo-connect/client.md)package`.`
 {% endhint %}

 ### Choose your stack (Next.js recommended)

-To implement sismoConnect, you'll need both a frontend and a backend.
+To implement Sismo Connect, you'll need both a frontend and a backend.
 The frontend will request the proof, and the backend will verify it.

 For this tutorial, we recommend using the Next.js stack, which is a full-stack React framework.
 Next.js also offers a deployment service called Vercel, which makes it easy to deploy your app in just two clicks.&#x20;